adeebhashmi55/ECOMMERCE_SALES_PROJECT_POWERBI/README.md

 ## 🔥 Key Features

-- **Sales Overview Page** -
+**Sales Overview Page** -

-1.Total Revenue, Total Orders, Total Customers, and Total Profit KPIs
+- Total Revenue, Total Orders, Total Customers, and Total Profit KPIs

-2.Trend lines for sales and profit over time
+- Trend lines for sales and profit over time

-3.Monthly comparison of sales and orders
+- Monthly comparison of sales and orders

-- **Product Performance** -
+ **Product Performance** -

-1.Top & Bottom 10 products by sales and profit
+- Top & Bottom 10 products by sales and profit

-2.Category and sub-category breakdowns
+- Category and sub-category breakdowns

-3.Product ratings impact on performance
+- Product ratings impact on performance

-- **Geographic Analysis** -
+ **Geographic Analysis** -

-1.Sales by region/country using map visuals
+- Sales by region/country using map visuals

-2.Comparison of regions with highest revenue and number of customers
+- Comparison of regions with highest revenue and number of customers

-- **Customer Insights** -
+ **Customer Insights** -

- 1.Repeat vs new customer analysis
+ - Repeat vs new customer analysis

- 2.Customer lifetime value
+ - Customer lifetime value

- 3.Customer segment breakdown (if available)
+ - Customer segment breakdown (if available)

  ## 🔍 Key Insights